Slepian model based independent interval approximation for the level excursion distributions: Stationary and non-stationary switch processes

 Additionally, the Laplace transform of the expected value function $E_\delta(t)=\Ex{( D(t)\big |\delta)}$, $t>0$ is given by

 \end{proposition} Focusing on the expected value functions to characterize this process is natural since $D(t)$ is not stationary.
 The reason for this lack of stationery is the attachment of the switch at zero.
-However, this is not the process used in the ordinary IIA.

 In the ordinary IIA, a stationary switch process is used to approximate the clipped process, and matching is done through the covariance function.
 A stationary switch process can be constructed from the non-stationary version by delaying the process forward and backward around zero.
 Hence, the origin will be placed in some interval $[-B, A]$, and two independent non-stationary switch processes are attached at each end of this interval.
 The value of the process on this interval is chosen by a binary random variable $\delta$, that takes the value one with probability $\mu_+/(\mu_++\mu_-)$ and minus one with probability $\mu_-/(\mu_++\mu_-)$.
 The main question is now how to find the distributions of $A$ and $B$ such that the delay results in a stationary process.
 The answer follows from well-known results in renewal theory see, for example, \cite{Cox1962}, and the densities, conditional on $\delta$, are given by